ilan274/ilan274/README.md

 I am Ilan Herbach, a 25yo man from São Paulo (Brazil).
 Currently I study 12hs+ a day to become a Full Stack Software Developer :)

-:thinking: Descovering new technologies on a daily basis
+:thinking: Descovering new technologies on a daily basis<br/>
-:study:
+:hammer_and_pick:	At the my focus is building REST API with NodeJS & ExpressJS<br/>
-:hammer_and_pick:	At the my focus is building REST API with NodeJS & ExpressJS
+:seedling: Learning Dart & Flutter for a side project (:shushing_face:)<br/>
-:seedling: Studying Dart & Flutter for a side project (:shushing_face:)
+:man_student: Studying Computer Science at Paulista University (São Paulo/Brazil)

 ------------